gabrieldansereau/betadiversity-hotspots/docs/article/article-plan.md

 including both species-poor and species-rich regions, and investigate their applicability for continuous scales and unsampled sites through the use of species distribution models (SDMs).
-To this aim, we used bayesian additive regression trees (BARTs) to model species composition on continuous scales based on observation data from the eBird database.
+To this aim, we used Bayesian additive regression trees (BARTs) to model species composition on continuous scales based on observation data from the eBird database.
 Our results highlight a changing relationship between site richness and LCBD